ikechuwkwu11/calculator_tk/README.md

-Tkinter Calculator App
+# 🧮 Tkinter Calculator App
-A simple graphical calculator built using Python and Tkinter.
-This calculator supports basic arithmetic operations including addition, subtraction, multiplication, and division.
+A simple, beginner-friendly graphical calculator built using Python and Tkinter.
+This calculator supports basic arithmetic operations and demonstrates core concepts of event-driven programming and GUI development in Python.

-Demo
-You can add a screenshot here if you want.

-Features
+## ✨ Features
-User-friendly GUI using Tkinter
+- User-friendly GUI built with Tkinter

-- Supports:
+- Supports basic arithmetic operations:
-- Addition +
+- Addition (+)
-- Subtraction -
+- Subtraction (-)
-- Multiplication *
+- Multiplication (*)
-- Division /
+- Division (/)
-- Decimal numbers .
+- Decimal numbers (.)
-- Parentheses () for operation precedence
+- Parentheses (() for operation precedence)

-- Error handling for invalid inputs
+✅ Other features:
+- Input display area
+- = button to evaluate the result
-- Clear button to reset the screen
+- C button to clear the screen
+- Graceful error handling for invalid expressions

-Tech Stack
+## 🛠 Tech Stack
+- Layer	Technology
-- Python
+- Language	Python
-- Tkinter (Python’s standard GUI library)

-Learnings
--Built a basic calculator GUI
-- Practiced event-driven programming in Python
+- GUI Library	Tkinter (Standard Python GUI)

+🧠 What I Learned
+- Building a responsive GUI with Tkinter widgets and layout managers
-- Used eval() carefully to compute string-based expressions
+- Using eval() cautiously to compute expressions
+- Handling user input and binding button actions
+- Understanding event-driven programming in Python